-- 1. ChildHelp USA reports that there are more than three million incidents of physical abuse and/or neglect per year in the U.S. affecting 5.8 million children. - 2.
+- 1. ChildHelp USA reports that there are more than three million incidents of physical abuse and/or neglect per year in the U.S. affecting 6.3 million children, which equates to 1 every 10 seconds around the clock. - 2.
+Reports also indicate that 1640 deaths are attributed to child abuse and/or neglect each year.
 Studies have estimated that one out of three girls is sexually abused before the age of 18.
+Incidence of abuse peaks with victim age 8-12 years old.
 Similarly, studies indicate one out of seven boys have been sexually abused before the age of 18.
-Even more frightening is that these numbers may be underestimated since many children are reluctant to report abuse. - 3.
-ChildHelp USA reports that 1200 deaths attribute to child abuse and/or neglect occurs each year.
-In light of the statistics, it is a logical conclusion that any organization involved with children is a place where abuse could occur.
+Abuse often occurs in ongoing relationships.
+Even more frightening is that these numbers may be underestimated since many children are reluctant to report abuse.
+In light of the statistics, it is a logical conclusion that any organization involved with children is a place where abuse could occur. - 3.
+Additional statistics state: - 36% of women and 14% of men in prison were abused as children. - 60% of people in drug rehabilitation reported being abused or neglected as children. - 30% of abused and neglected children will later abuse their own.